 - There is a potential 24 hour wait period before finalizing the adoption.
 This allows the adopters time to gather thoughts and supplies and make a permanent, responsible decision.
 This may be waived under special circumstances, or at the discretion of the Management Team.

-- New adopters must have their dog examined by their vet within two weeks of the adoption.
+- New adopters must have their dog examined by their vet within two weeks of adoption.
 In the event of a pre-existing condition, Ottawa Dog Rescue will cover medical treatment with our vet up to a certain amount.
-Any issues not detected in the first 2 weeks are deemed to be new and Ottawa Dog Rescue holds no liability.
+Any issues not detected in the first two weeks are deemed to be new and Ottawa Dog Rescue holds no liability.

-- If diagnosed within the first two weeks following adoption, we will take the dog back into care should the adopter not wish to deal with a long term medical issue.
+- If diagnosed within the first two weeks following adoption, we will take the dog back into care should the adopter not wish to deal with a long-term medical issue.

-WHY WAS MY APPLICATION DECLINED
+WHY WAS MY APPLICATION DECLINED?

 - Applicant indicates a plan to breed the dog.

 - Applicant refuses the spay/neuter contract on a younger dog that cannot be altered during their time in Rescue.